Young-ook/terraform-aws-fis/examples/redis/README.md

 ```

 ### Application
-For this lab, we picked up the Redis rate-limit application.
-Redis-rate-limiting is a simple application made by redis lab for learning and demonstration purposes.
+For this lab, we picked up the Redis rate-limit application which is a simple application made by redis lab for learning and demonstration purposes.

 ### Build an application
 Run a build job to create a redis client application container image.
 Copy the `build` command from the terraform output and run it:
 ```
-aws codebuild start-build --region ap-northeast-2 --output text --project-name arn:aws:codebuild:ap-northeast-2:111122223333:project/fis-az-knuae
+bash -e .terraform/modules/ci/modules/codebuild/script/start-build.sh -r ap-northeast-2 -n arn:aws:codebuild:ap-northeast-2:111122223333:project/fis-az-cxblf
 ```

 ### Deploy application